sokolhessnerlab/rcs/analysis/rcsAnalysisSummary.md

 ![pgamRoundxCondition](https://user-images.githubusercontent.com/19710394/222292947-ef09e884-71f7-4a78-8fbe-e53115e65a9c.jpg)

 #### Do we see effects of past outcome, positive shift and earnings relative to expectations?
 - For this analysis, we used generalized linear models regressing choice on to three timescales: past outcome, shift and earnings relative to expectations.
 For this analysis, signed shift outperformed models including separate regressors for positive and negative shift and there was no interaction between earnings and linear expectations.
 Unlike some previous datasets, past outcome interacts with both earnings and expectations.
 The two best fitting models are described below.
 Like previous datasets, the shift effect is short-lasting and drops off right after a trial following a shift.
 -
-- Two main (best-fitting) models (generalized linear models - no mixed effects, model is singular and shows no ranef)
+- Two base models (best-fitting by AIC; generalized linear models - no mixed effects, model is singular and shows no ranef)
-1) past outcome amount, signed shift amount, earnings and expectations
+1) Base model 1: past outcome amount, signed shift amount, earnings and expectations
     - all main effects are significant in direction that we would expect:

             Coefficients: